As meal-kit melee stretches on, Sun Basket whips up $30M Series E – TechCrunch

 Sun Basket, a provider of a healthy meal kit delivery service, has raised another $30 million in venture capital funding.
 The round, led by PivotNorth Capital, brings the company’s total raised to $125 million.

 The Series E funding delays Sun Basket’s expected initial public offering once again.
-There’s been unsubstantiated talk of a Sun Basket float for quite some time; in fact, before Blue Apron and Hello Fresh, a pair of fellow meal kit delivery businesses, completed IPOs, Sun Basket was the subject of exit rumors.
+There’s been unsubstantiated talk of a Sun Basket float for quite some time; in fact, before Blue Apron and Hello Fresh, a pair of fellow meal-kit delivery businesses, completed IPOs, Sun Basket was the subject of exit rumors.
 Alas, we will have to wait a while longer before the company makes the big leap.

 After all, Blue Apron has performed very poorly since going public on the New York Stock Exchange two years ago.
-Sun Basket chief executive Adam Zbar has been honest about the difficulties of running a meal kit startup in a post-Blue Apron IPO universe, telling PitchBook his company’s Series D round “was by far the most challenging fundraise” in its history.
+Sun Basket chief executive Adam Zbar has been honest about the difficulties of running a meal-kit startup in a post-Blue Apron IPO universe, telling PitchBook his company’s Series D round “was by far the most challenging fundraise” in its history.

-Sun Basket, headquartered in San Francisco, was founded in 2014 by award-winning chefs Zbar and Justine Kelly .
+Sun Basket, headquartered in San Francisco, was founded in 2014 by Webby Award winner Zbar and award-winning chef Justine Kelly .
 The company delivers fresh, organic and sustainable ingredients to customers, setting itself apart from the large number of meal-kit providers active in the U.S. Its latest infusion of capital will be used to expand their offerings to include breakfast, lunch and dinner “personalized for any lifestyle.”

 “We’re thrilled to have the strong support of our investors who share our vision for building the leading personalized healthy eating platform,” Zbar said in a statement.
 “Food is a $1T market ripe for online disruption, and Sun Basket will continue to innovate, focusing on our customers’ top three needs: health, ease, and personalization.”

-Sun Basket says its growing fast.
-In its funding announcement, the business cited a compound annual growth rate of 80 percent over the last three years with “the best unit economics in the space.”
-Sapphire Ventures, August Capital, Founders Circle, Unilever Ventures, Baseline Ventures, Relevance Capital, Accolade Partners, and Correlation Ventures have also particiated in the round.
+Sun Basket says it’s growing fast.
+In its funding announcement, the business cited a compound annual growth rate of 80% over the last three years with “the best unit economics in the space.”
+Sapphire Ventures, August Capital, Founders Circle, Unilever Ventures, Baseline Ventures, Relevance Capital, Accolade Partners and Correlation Ventures have also participated in the round.